MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-supported-configuration.md

 # Scope and Supported Configuration in Management Pack for SQL Server

+## SQL Server Versions

 Management Pack for SQL Server is version-agnostic.
-It supports discovery and monitoring of SQL Server 2012 through 2022, including SQL on Linux with SQL Server 2017 and higher.
+It supports the discovery and monitoring of SQL Server following versions:

-## Operating Systems and Platforms

-Management Pack for SQL Server supports the following operating systems and platforms:

-- Windows Server 2012
+- SQL Server 2012
+  Due to the [Lifecycle Policy](/lifecycle/products/microsoft-sql-server-2012), this version is no longer being tested.
-- Windows Server 2012 R2
+- SQL Server 2014
-- Windows Server 2016
+- SQL Server 2016
+- SQL Server 2017 (Windows and Linux platforms)
-- Windows Server 2019
+- SQL Server 2019 (Windows and Linux platforms)
-- Windows Server 2022
+- SQL Server 2022 (Windows and Linux platforms)
-- Ubuntu 16.04
-- Ubuntu 18.04
-- Ubuntu 20.04
-- Red Hat Enterprise Linux 7.3 and 7.4
-- SUSE Linux Enterprise Server v12 SP2
-- Docker Engine 1.8+
-- Azure Kubernetes Service (AKS)

-Localized versions of Windows Server are also supported.

 ## SQL Server Features